Brooklyn Bowery: Entry-Level Mattress

 Like the #BestMattressEver (BME), the Bowery is a 10” high mattress with three layers.
 However, the details differ.

 Energex is an open-cell foam.
 In Bowery, it has gel infusion for cooling.
 This does work to some extent, but cooling would be more efficient with a greater flow of air through the mattress, such as with the Airflow Transfer System, an option with Selectabed mattresses and a standard feature on TempFlow and Snuggle-Pedic models.
-This video shows how it works.
+The video below shows how it works.

 BME’s transition layer was Dunlop latex.
 The transition layer in the Brooklyn Bowery is 2” of polyurethane foam.
 BB describes this as “comfort foam” with a firmness intermediate between the top layer and the support base.

 The foam support core of the Bowery is 5” high, contrasting with BME’s 6” core.
-It is high density polyurethane, the standard support core for most all-foam mattresses.
+It is high-density polyurethane, the standard support core for most all-foam mattresses.